JDeakin25/Milestones-Project-1-P3/README.md

 By having a simple site structure the site will perform effectively as a platform to 'sell' the event to site users, as each section has been located to compound the value offered in the previous section, culminating in the opportunity to register as an event attendee and achieve another core function of the site.
 I have used semantic HTML elements where possible to help with accessibility and to follow best practices.

-Following the Registration section, if a site user is still undecided they have further supplemental event information available in the Travel, FAQs and Contact sections, that will hopefully alleviate any concerns or queries they may have and further encourage attendance.
-Finally, if a site user reaches the site footer and is still undecide I have included a basic site map that will navigate users to their chosen section.
+Following the Registration section, if a site user is still undecided they have further supplemental event information available in the Travel, FAQs and Contact sections, which will hopefully alleviate any concerns or queries they may have and further encourage attendance.
+Finally, if a site user reaches the site footer and is still undecided I have included a basic site map that will navigate users to their chosen section.

 I have included my initial wire-frame documents below: